-At December 31, 2010, United had net deferred tax assets of \$167 million, including a valuation allowance of \$4.54 million related to state tax credits that are expected to expire unused.
+At December 31, 2010, United reported no net deferred tax assets, due to a full valuation allowance in the amount of \$171million.
 Accounting Standards Codification Topic 740, Income Taxes, requires that companies assess whether a valuation allowance should be established against their deferred tax assets based on the consideration of all available evidence using a "more likely than not" standard.
 United's management considers both positive and negative evidence and analyzes changes in near-term market conditions as well as other factors which may impact future operating results.
 In making such judgments, significant weight is given to evidence that can be objectively verified.
-At December 31, 2010, United's management believes that it is more likely than not that, with the exception of those state tax credits that are expected to expire unused due to a relatively short carryforward period of three years, it will be able to realize its deferred tax benefits through its ability to carry losses forward to future profitable years.
-Despite recent losses and the challenging economic environment, United has a history of strong earnings, is well-capitalized, and has cautiously optimistic expectations regarding future taxable income.
-The deferred tax assets are analyzed quarterly for changes affecting their ability to be realized, and there can be no guarantee that a valuation allowance will not be necessary in future periods.
+Because of the significant weight given to recent losses, management determined that a full valuation allowance was advisable.